-- Freedom of Choice: The parties have the ability to select the arbitrator.
-In Italy, if the parties are unable to agree on an arbitrator, the court or the arbitration institution selected by the parties may be asked to assist in the selection process. - Language: Italian language is the mandatory language used in court during ordinary litigation.
-Arbitration proceedings, on the other hand, may be handled in different languages. - Costs: Arbitration costs may be substantial, particularly in complex cases, while the cost of litigation in Italian courts is relatively insignificant.
-Lawyers' fees, of course, will be dependent upon the complexity of the case irrespective of the dispute resolution selected, although the litigation process itself is typically longer than arbitration and may therefore have an impact on the legal fees of the parties. - Duration: Arbitration often ensures a fairly rapid resolution of a dispute.
-Timing is often of the essence in M&A cases and Italian courts are generally significantly slower than an average arbitration proceeding. - Recourse: Arbitration lacks the regular system of appeals found in litigation proceedings.
+- Language: Italian is the mandatory language used in court during ordinary litigation.
+Arbitration proceedings, on the other hand, may be handled in different languages. - Costs: arbitration costs may be substantial, particularly in complex cases, while the cost of litigation in Italian courts is relatively insignificant.
+Lawyers' fees, of course, will be dependent upon the complexity of the case irrespective of the dispute resolution selected, although the litigation process itself is typically longer than arbitration and may therefore have an impact on the legal fees of the parties. - Duration: arbitration often ensures a fairly rapid resolution of a dispute.
+Timing is often of the essence in M&A cases and Italian courts are generally significantly slower than an average arbitration proceeding. - Recourse: arbitration lacks the regular system of appeals found in litigation proceedings.
 A final decision in arbitration may be difficult to challenge before an Italian court and is generally only possible in limited circumstances.

-(2) Peculiarities of Italian Arbitration Law
+5.2 Peculiarities of Italian arbitration law

-When the parties decide to resort to arbitration, they may opt for an arbitration proceeding governed by the rules set forth in articles 806 and following of the Italian code of civil procedure (the "C.p.c.").
+When the parties decide to resort to arbitration, they may opt for an arbitration proceeding governed by the rules set forth in Articles 806 and following of the Italian Code of Civil Procedure (the CPC).
 In connection with an administered arbitration, such rules may be enhanced by the rules of the arbitration institution.
-The new General Arbitration Law introduced by Legislative Decree 40/2006 improved arbitration rules in the C.p.c., granting greater flexibility to the parties for the management of the arbitration proceeding.
+The General Arbitration Law introduced by Legislative Decree 40/2006 improved arbitration rules in the CPC, granting greater flexibility to the parties for the management of the arbitration proceeding.3

 It is a well-established principle that the parties may resort to arbitration either by inserting an arbitration clause (clausola compromissoria) into the contract or in a separate document at the time of execution of the contract or at any other time prior to the occurrence of the dispute.
-In the absence of such a clause, the parties may execute a specific arbitration agreement (compromesso) in which the nature and subject matter of disputes to be submitted to arbitration are outlined and submitted to arbitrators even after a dispute has already arisen.
-Both clausola compromissoria and compromesso are only valid if reduced to writing.
+In the absence of such a clause, the parties may execute a specific arbitration agreement (compromesso), in which the nature and subject matter of disputes to be submitted to arbitration are outlined and submitted to arbitrators even after a dispute has already arisen.
+Both clausola compromissoria and compromesso are only valid if in writing.

-The parties may choose between arbitration "rituale" and arbitration "irrituale".
-The Arbitration rituale is more commonly used, and results in an award (lodo arbitrale) having the effectiveness of a judgment pursuant to the new article 824 bis of the C.p.c.
+The parties may choose between arbitration rituale and arbitration irrituale.
+Arbitration rituale is more commonly used, and results in an award (lodo arbitrale) having the effectiveness of a judgment pursuant to the new article 824 bis of the CPC.

-The Legislative Decree 40/2006 introduced in Italy a number of provisions to facilitate the conduct of an arbitration, which are also applicable to arbitration proceedings involving foreign parties, including:
+Legislative Decree 40/2006 introduced a number of provisions to facilitate the conduct of an arbitration, which are also applicable to arbitration proceedings involving foreign parties.
+These include:

-Trial and Procedural Rules: Arbitrators are granted considerably wide powers in connection with the trial of a case.
-In this respect, differences between the powers of Italian courts and arbitration bodies have been reduced.
+- Trial and procedural rules: arbitrators are granted considerably wide powers in connection with the trial of a case.
+In this respect, the differences between the powers of Italian courts and arbitration bodies have been reduced.
 Hearings and other formalities may take place anywhere the arbitrators deem appropriate, including outside of Italy.
 Unless otherwise agreed by the parties, the arbitration decision can also be rendered outside Italy.
-The arbitrators are entitled to conduct the proceeding in a language other than Italian.
+The arbitrators are entitled to conduct the proceeding in a language other than Italian. - Timing: unless otherwise agreed by the parties in their arbitration clause or in the arbitration contract, the arbitration award must be rendered within 240 days from the date of acceptance of the appointment by the arbitrator or the arbitration panel.
+This deadline ensures certainty as to the duration of an arbitration proceeding.
+An arbitration proceeding may only be extended upon the agreement of the parties or for justified reasons through an order of an ordinary Italian court (article 820 of the CPC).